 I’m keeping this moderately low-carb by keeping the portion small and not adding any sugar.
 Those three rounds in the picture above weighed 60 grams, which puts them at a full 10 grams of carbs for that serving.
 It’s a carb splurge for me.
 But these sweet potatoes are SO.
 GOOD.
 They’re roasted, then smothered in brown butter and sprinkled with toasted pecans.
 I don’t even miss the marshmallows.

 Here’s how to make them:

 Slice a medium-sized sweet potato into 1/2-inch rounds.
 Coat with melted coconut oil and sprinkle lightly with salt.
-Roast at 375°F for 15-20 minutes, flipping halfway through, until they’re fork-tender and starting to caramelize.
+Roast on parchment-lined pan at 375°F for 15-20 minutes, flipping halfway through, until they’re fork-tender and starting to caramelize.
 Place on a dish and keep warm.
 While the sweet potatoes cook, toast 2 Tbsp chopped pecans in a dry skillet over low heat until fragrant, being careful not to burn.
 Remove from skillet.
 Melt 2 Tbsp butter in skillet over medium heat, and stir gently until the butter turns golden brown.
 It will smell like heaven.
 Remove from heat and whisk in a pinch of cinnamon and freshly-grated nutmeg.
 Pour brown butter over sweet potatoes and sprinkle with pecans.